 A passport is required for all EF Educational Tours.
 We recommend applying for a passport as soon as you enroll on a tour, as it can take up to 12 weeks to process.
 U.S. citizens traveling abroad must bring a passport that is valid for at least six months after the tour’s return and has at least three blank pages.

 Once you have received your passport, please confirm your passport information to EF by logging in and visiting your “My Tours” page.
 (This information is required by 110 days before your tour departs.)

-Make sure that the first, middle and last name on your EF account matches your passport letter for letter, including punctuation and spacing.
+Make sure that the first, middle, and last name on your EF account matches your passport letter for letter, including punctuation and spacing.
 We’ll use this information when purchasing your flights, and airlines may not permit passengers to board if their ticket does not match their passport exactly.
 Name changes after 110 days prior to departure carry a minimum $200 fee up to the cost of a new ticket.

-All travelers are responsible for obtaining the necessary visas and/or travel documents for all countries on their tour.
-Once the tour itinerary is confirmed at approximately 70 days before departure, non-U.S. citizens should contact Visa Central, or the embassies or consulates of all countries they will be visiting and traveling through, to verify which documents are required.
+All travelers are responsible for obtaining the necessary visas and/or travel documents for all locations on their tour.
+Once the tour itinerary is confirmed at approximately 70 days before departure, non-U.S. citizens should visit Sherpa, contact Visa Central, or contact the embassies or consulates of all locations they will be visiting and traveling through to verify which documents are required.
 If proof of insurance coverage is required, travelers who purchased insurance through EF should contact Traveler Support to obtain this documentation.

 For a list of embassies and consulates in the United States, visit state.gov.

-The embassies and/or consulates of your destination countries may require that you submit documentation from EF verifying your travel plans.
+The embassies and/or consulates of your destinations may require that you submit documentation from EF verifying your travel plans.
 If so, our Traveler Support team can provide a sample template.
-Contact them via live chat here on our site (click on the “EF” icon in the bottom-right corner of your screen) or by calling 800-665-5364 for a sample template.
+Contact them via live chat here on our site (click on the “EF” icon in the bottom-right corner of your screen) or by calling 800-665-5364.